CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5/CLC to AWS/AWS Statistics.md

 ### Requirements
 1. Access to the SafeHaven Console (GUI).
-2. Protection Groups are created
+2. Protection Groups are created.

 ### Assumptions
 This article assumes that a SafeHaven cluster has already been created successfully.
 Periodic checkpoints for the Protection Group are enabled and a Failover with 2 instances are initiated.